KCAL-TV: KHJ-TV (1951–1989)

 In the early 1970s, KHJ-TV sought a similar programming strategy to that of crosstown competitor KTLA (channel 5), which focused more on talk shows, game shows, sports, feature films and off-network drama series.
 The cartoons were phased out (some of them moving to KTTV and KCOP-TV), and the station ran fewer off-network sitcoms.
 It did continue to have a weekday children's show called Froozles, which ran until the late 1980s.
 It also produced many half-hour public affairs programs, as well as a local talk show called Mid-Morning L.A.
 The first hosts were Kathy McKee and Sandy Baron on the Mid Day and Good Morning L.A. talk shows.
 Both were hired by KHJ's then-station manager Lional Schaen.
 Bob Hilton, Meredith MacRae, Geoff Edwards and Regis Philbin also hosted programs on the station well into the 1980s.
 Edwards and MacRae won Emmy Awards for their hosting duties during the early 1980s.
 Some other locally produced public affairs programs included the investigative show Camera 9 and The Changing Family, a program about family and social issues during the 1980s.
 Despite this, KHJ-TV was perceived as an also ran while KTLA was the leading independent station, even though it had a similar format.

-Meanwhile, a behind-the-scenes battle was underway with serious implications on the station's future—and that of its owner.
+Meanwhile, a behind-the-scenes battle was underway with serious implications for the station's future—and that of its owner.
 In 1965, RKO General faced a threat to its license for KHJ-TV from a group called Fidelity Television.
 At first, Fidelity's claim focused on channel 9's programming quality.
 Later, Fidelity levied a more serious claim that KHJ-TV was involved in reciprocal trade practices.
 Fidelity alleged that RKO's parent company, General Tire, forced its retailers to purchase advertising on KHJ-TV and other RKO-owned stations as a condition of their contracts with General Tire.
 An administrative law judge found in favor of Fidelity, but RKO appealed.
 In 1972, the FCC allowed RKO to keep the license for KHJ-TV, but two years later conditioned future renewals on the renewal of sister station WNAC-TV in Boston.